Max Dehn, Axel Thue, and the Undecidable: Dehn, Thue, and the Princeton Community

 We do not know much about the dissemination of the work of Axel Thue.
-Although we suspect that his work on number theory, in particular the paper from 1909, was well-known to some people, his four articles on logic were probably not.
-On the other hand, with the help of Princeton librarians we found out that the journal in which Thue had published those (the \emph{Kristiana Videnskabs Selskabets Skrifter, Mathematisk--Naturvidenskabelig Klasse I}, superseeded after 1924 by the journal of the academy \emph{Skrifter utgitt av det Norske Videnskaps--Akademi i Oslo I, Matematiske--Naturvidenskabelig Klasse}) had been on the shelves in Princeton university from 1894 to 1960.
+Although we suspect that his work on number theory, in particular the paper from 1909, had been well--known to many people, his four articles on logic were probably not.
+On the other hand, with the help of Princeton librarians we found out that the journal\footnote{The Kristiana Videnskabs Selskabets Skrifter, Mathematisk--Naturvidenskabelig Klasse I, superseeded after 1924 by the journal of the academy Skrifter utgitt av det Norske Videnskaps--Akademi i Oslo I, Matematiske--Naturvidenskabelig Klasse.} in which Thue had published his papers was on the shelves in Princeton university between 1894 to 1960.

 Princeton University and the Institute for Advanced Studies (IAS) play a major role in the development of the theory of computability and in the history of the word problem.
-The book \cite{dyson} tells many stories about the Princeton history and some prominent figures, in particular Oswald Veblen and the divine John von Neumann.
+While the IAS was officially independent from Princeton, there was significant overlap among the early mathematics faculty, including Oswald Veblen, John von Neumann and James Alexander (see \cite{dyson}).

-Veblen was of Norwegian descent although born in the USA in 1880.
-He was professor at Princeton since 1910.
-Veblen spent the fall of 1913 in Oslo, G\"ottingen and Berlin \cite{batterson}.
-It is known that Veblen and Thue were both participants at the 1913 Scandinavian congress of mathematics, but we do not know whether they met at this occasion or at any time before or after this.
+Veblen was of Norwegian descent although born in the United States in 1880.
+As professor at Princeton, Veblen spent the fall of 1913 visiting Oslo, G\"ottingen and Berlin \cite{batterson}.
+Veblen and Thue were both participants at the 1913 Scandinavian congress of mathematics, but we do not know whether they met at this occasion or at any time.
 After 1932, Veblen became a leading figure in the newly founded IAS at Princeton.

-It is known that Veblen had a broad interest and supported the hiring of people in seemingly remote areas like mathematical logic although not every faculty member agreed.
+In both of his academic positions, Veblen supported the hiring of people in seemingly remote areas like mathematical logic.
 For example, the Polish immigrant Emil Post spent the year 1920--1921 at Princeton as a postdoc fellow.
 During this time he wrote his famous article on canonical systems~\cite{post0}.
 Later he spent time at Columbia, Cornell and New York, often interrupted by periods in which he suffered from manic attacks.